wang296/IR2015/project.md

 # Form a team

-You are encouraged to work with other students as a team. **Teams may consist of up to three total students.** Teamwork not only gives your some experience on working with others, but also allows you to work on a larger (presumably more important) topic.
+You are encouraged to work with other students as a team. **Teams may consist of up to three total students.** Teamwork not only gives you some experience on working with others, but also allows you to work on a larger (presumably more important) topic.